kwhitley/itty.dev/src/routes/itty-router/typescript/+page.md

 <a name="HasContent"></a>

 ### `HasContent`
-This type is intended to be used in conjunction with the [`withContent`](../api/+page.md#withContent) middleware to facilitate unpacking request payloads onto the strongly typed `IRequest` seen above.
+This type is intended to be used in conjunction with the [`withContent`](../api/+page.md#withContent) middleware to facilitate unpacking request payloads onto the request.

 ```ts
 export type HasContent<ContentType> = {